Ben-Jacks0n/Balls/README.md

 ```

 ### The Launch Mechanic
-The launch mechanic pretty much boils down to record the coordinates when the left mouse is first clicked, record the coordinates when the left mouse is releaced, launch the player to that direction.
+The launch mechanic pretty much boils down to record the coordinates when the left mouse is first clicked, record the coordinates when the left mouse is released, and launch the player to that direction.
 The control script is attached to the level.
 Here is the full code.
 ```GDScript
 extends Node2D